-Get the Petsfit Weatherproof chicken coop on Amazon or Chewy.
+Get the Petsfit chicken coop at Amazon or Chewy.

 Keeping a few chickens doesn’t require a large coop.
 Constructed from wood with metal hardware and fitted with an asphalt roof, this durable, weather-resistant coop is small yet sturdy.
 It has two levels and can accommodate two standard chickens or four bantams.
 A ramp allows the chickens easy access from the wire mesh-enclosed run into the indoor area, which includes two nesting boxes.